helloserve/adventofcode/2016/README.md

 ### Day 3

 This challenge was really just a triangle class with the logical property.
 The part 2 twist regarding the input transformation was unexpected though - a good candicate for a map().fold() functional implementation.

+### Day 4

+The first regular expression for this season, and another circular index clamping bit for part 2 for shifting the letters.
+Oh, and dumping the output to inspect the names.